harshitb2025/fs-earnings_call_reader/pdf_markdowns/Prudential Financial, Inc._Earnings Call_2023-05-03T00_00_00_English.md

 [Operator Instructions] Our first question today is coming from Tom Gallagher from Evercore ISI.

-## Thomas George Gallagher
+## Thomas George Gallagher <br> Evercore ISI Institutional Equities, Research Division

-Evercore ISI Institutional Equities, Research Division First question is just on the potential for the rules being changed on the interest maintenance reserve.
+First question is just on the potential for the rules being changed on the interest maintenance reserve.
 Can you -- I know that I think that was around the $\$ 1.8$ billion negative adjustment for you guys last year based on the mark-to-market impacts from interest rates from derivatives.
 Curious if -- I think there's a proposal within the NAIC out there that suggests there will be some changes.
 Can you talk about whether you think that will go through and whether or not at least some portion, if not all, of the $\$ 1.8$ billion could be recaptured if it has changed?

 ## Kenneth Yutaka Tanji <br> Executive VP \& CFO